 188.8.131.52 Determining Living Separately & Apart

-If a marriage or a registered relationship (whether of the same sex or a different sex) or a de facto relationship (whether of the same sex or a different sex) ceases to exist, the partners of that relationship are not treated as member of a couple (1.1.M.120).
+If a marriage or a registered relationship or a de facto relationship ceases to exist, the partners of that relationship are not treated as member of a couple (1.1.M.120).

-A legally married couple or a couple in a registered relationship (whether of the same sex or a different sex) or a de facto couple (whether of the same sex or a different sex) are determined to be separated if they are living separately and apart on a permanent or indefinite basis.
+A legally married couple or a couple in a registered relationship or a de facto couple are determined to be separated if they are living separately and apart on a permanent or indefinite basis.

 Living separately & apart - general provisions

 If a couple claim to be separated they must establish that:

 - they are living apart either permanently or indefinitely, and

 - there has been an estrangement or breakdown in their relationship.

 Generally, a physical separation as well as an emotional separation between the couple is required.